Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Results

 \subsection{$g$-values}

 Local magnetism of the Yb$^{3+}$ ions is revealed by the ESR measurements.
-After the subtraction of the background of the cavity, the Yb-ESR lines are well described by the field derivative of a single Lorentzian (see Fig.~\ref{fig:2}(b)).
-Distortions between 2.8 and 3.5\,kOe are due to the fact that the background of the cavity could not be perfectly subtracted, because of slightly different quality factor with and without sample.
-The broad shoulder at low fields was taken into account by a second Lorentzian derivative, but is ascribed to the impurity phase.
+After subtracting the cavity background, the Yb-ESR lines are well described by the field derivative of a single Lorentzian [see Fig.~\ref{fig:2}(b)].
+Distortions between 2.8 and 3.5\,kOe are due to the fact that the background could not be perfectly subtracted, because of slightly different quality factor with and without the sample.
+The broad shoulder at low fields was taken into account by a second Lorentzian derivative, but it is ascribed to the impurity phase.
 On increasing temperature, the ESR signal becomes very broad due to an Orbach process that includes population of excited crystal-electric-field (CEF) levels of Yb$^{3+}$~\cite{Sichelschmidt2020}.

 Interestingly, only one symmetric ESR line is observed in KYbO$_2$.
 This stands in contrast to the previous reports on other AYbX$_2$ compounds.
 The $g$-tensors of both NaYbS$_2$ and NaYbSe$_2$ show a strong easy-plane anisotropy, with $g_{\|}\leq 1.0$ and $g_{\perp}\simeq 3.2$~\cite{Sichelschmidt2019,Ranjith2019,Haussler2022}.
 A similar easy-plane anisotropy is observed in NaYbO$_2$ where $g_{\|}=1.75(3)$ and $g_{\perp}=3.28(8)$ were reported on a polycrystalline sample~\cite{Ranjith2019_NaYbO2}.
 On the other hand, our data suggest an almost isotropic $g\simeq 3.08(3)$ in KYbO$_2$.
 This change parallels the structural evolution of the [YbO$_2$] layers that undergo an anisotropic expansion.
 Consequently, the composition of the ground-state Kramers doublet of Yb$^{3+}$ should change, and its $g$-values are modified accordingly.